We’ve already talked a lot about projects and project managers in this blog. Now is the time to discuss product managers.

 #3 Vision and strategy

 Product’s vision and strategy development, including creating a product roadmap, discussing the development methodology for the development or engineering team, and confirming the go-to-market strategy.
+Strategy can be built in work management tools.

 #4 Distribution channels review and updates